ansible/ansible-rulebook/docs/rulebooks.rst

      - Action execution, sequential or parallel (default: sequential).
 For sequential strategy we wait for the each action to finish before firing of the next action.
      - No
+   * - match_multiple_rules
+     - Whether the rules engine should continue processing additional rules even after the initial match.
+     - No

 | A ruleset **should** have a unique name within the rulebook, each ruleset runs
 | as a separate session in the Rules engine.
 The events and facts are kept separate